-Kevin Dayaratna specializes in tax, energy and health policy issues as a research programmer and policy analyst in The Heritage Foundation's Center for Data Analysis (CDA).
-An applied statistician, he has researched and published on the use of high-powered statistical models in public policy, medical outcomes, business, economics and even professional sports.
+Kevin D. Dayaratna specializes in tax, energy and health policy issues as Senior Statistician and Research Programmer in The Heritage Foundation's Center for Data Analysis (CDA).
+An applied statistician, he has researched and published on the use of high-powered statistical models in public policy, medical outcomes, business, economics, and even professional sports.

 Dayaratna is part of the CDA team that maintains scores of databases and statistical models to support policy research; provides confidential reviews of legislation for members of Congress and the White House; and supplies data and analysis for news organizations.
 Census Bureau, Internal Revenue Service, Social Security, Medicare and Department of Education are only a few of the agencies and programs included in the databases.

 At CDA, Dayaratna instituted the Heritage Energy Model, derived from the Energy Information Administration’s National Energy Modeling System, to quantify and help policymakers understand the long-term economic effects of energy policy proposals.
 In addition to energy modeling, Dayaratna also works on modeling and forecasting the effects of various tax policies.

 Dayaratna grew up in Princeton Junction, N.J.
 He did his undergraduate work at the University of California, Berkeley, majoring in applied mathematics with a specialty in mathematical physics.
 He also holds two masters degrees from the University of Maryland, one in business and management and the other in mathematical statistics.
 In 2014, Dayaratna completed his Ph.D. in mathematical statistics from the University of Maryland with specialties in Bayesian modeling and statistical computing.
 His doctoral dissertation was titled "Contributions to Bayesian Statistical Modeling in Public Policy Research."

 Dayaratna interned at Heritage in 2012.
 In his spare time, he enjoys playing tennis and watching professional sports.>